 Today, Salveson Hall remains one of the central features of campus.
-It’s home to the Office of the President, the Registrar’s Office, Ballroom, Online offices and more.
+It’s home to the Office of the President, Office of Advancement & Alumni, Marketing, Ballroom, Online offices and more.